GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

     >>> type(refcat)
     <class 'astropy.table.table.Table'>

-.. todo:: I *think* I've implemented the note below, but if not then I need to
-    do it (very straightforward)

 .. note::
     Tables are accessed through attribute notation.
 However, if a conflicting attribute exists for a given |AstroData| or |NDData| object, a